 Short Selling Surrounding Data Breach Announcements

-This study examines whether short sellers detect rm-level data breaches.
-Using the datasets of proprietary daily lending and unique data breach announcements, we investigate whether short selling anticipates corporate data breaches, and whether the short selling ex-ante would benefit investors by improving market quality and price discovery.
-First, we document that the level of short selling constraints when data breaches are publicly revealed.
-Both borrowing cost and utilization fee jump.
-Second, the results of event studies report significantly negative cumulative abnormal returns (CARs) around data breach announcements.
-Third, on a cross-sectional basis, short-selling activities predict the post-event CARs.
-Further, we provide evidence that short-selling activities improve market quality and price discovery.
-Overall, our study provides strong evidence that short sellers exploit prior knowledge of data breaches and help to improve overall market quality.
+This study examines whether short sellers detect firm-level data breaches.
+Using proprietary daily lending data and unique data breach announcements, we investigate whether short selling anticipates prior to corporate data breaches and how it behaves in time leading up to announcements.
+Using a unique experimental setting of data breaches, we document an abnormal level of short-selling costs when a firm announces a data breach.
+Second, the results of our event studies report signicantly negative cumulative abnormal returns (CARs) around data breach announcements.
+On a cross-sectional basis, we find that short-selling activities strongly correlate with CARs.
+Furthermore, we provide evidence that short-selling activities improve market quality and price discovery.
+Overall, our study provides strong evidence that short sellers exploit prior knowledge of data breaches and play a positive role in capital market.

-Keywords: informed trading, short selling, data breach, cumulative abnormal returns (CARs), market quality, price discovery
+Keywords: informed knowledge, short selling, data breaches, cumulative abnormal returns (CARs), market quality, price discovery

 JEL Classification: G14, K24